amandakeasson/d3_projects/runviz/README.md

 3) Download your Activities.csv file for your running data.

-4) Move the Activities.csv folder into the viz_garmin directory.
+4) Move the Activities.csv file into the `runviz` directory.